Theoretical Foundations of Conformal Prediction: Localized conformal prediction

-That is, when running conformal prediction, we weight data points according to their distance from the test point.
-This initial approach is intuitively appealing and in practice would likely improve test-conditional coverage, but interestingly, in theory even the marginal coverage guarantee no longer holds for this weighted algorithm.
+That is, when running conformal prediction, we weight data points according to their distance from the test point (see Figure~\ref{fig:lcp} for an illustration).
+This initial approach is intuitively appealing and in practice would likely improve test-conditional coverage, but the distribution-free marginal coverage guarantee no longer holds for this weighted algorithm.
 We will remedy this next.